Your Purpose Lies at the Intersection of These 3 Things

 Recent studies have found that in our superficial selfie-obsessed world, having a deep sense of purpose is an increasingly strong predictor of happiness and a powerful antidote to depression.
 Research has found that purpose-driven people…

-- Are four times more likely to be engaged at work, 50 percent more likely to be a leader and have 64 percent higher level of career satisfaction.
+- Are 1.4 times more likely to be engaged at work and have nearly two times the level of career satisfaction.

 - Earn a higher income and have a higher net worth.